Day 1 London - In flight

 Day 4 Kathmandu - Sarangkot

+The world-famous Nepalese Gurkha soldiers, an integral part of the British Army for over 200 years, take their name from the hill town of Gorkha (seat of the Shah dynasty), and to the south is the Manakamana Temple located on a distinguished ridge 1,302 metres above sea level.
+The spectacular views of the Manaslu, Himalchuli and Annapurna Himalayan ranges can be seen to the north.
+We make our way by cable car to this sacred site, said to be built on the spot where an incarnation of the queen of Ram Shah known to possess divine powers, was found by a farmer.
 It is believed that Goddess Manakamana grants the wishes of all who make the pilgrimage to worship her at her shrine.
-We make our way by cable car to the spectacularly situated Manakamana Temple, said to be built on the spot where an incarnation of the queen of Ram Shah was found by a farmer.
 We take lunch in Kurintar before continuing to the Himalayan Front Hotel (4T), in Sarangkot.
 On our way through the Schima-Castanopsis Forest, there are opportunities to watch birds and view beautiful Phewa Lake, the second largest lake in Nepal.
 The resort is an ideal place to watch the sunset over the Himalayas.

 Day 5 Sarangkot - Pokhara